Abdessamad139/laravel-news-site/README.txt

-PHP Laravel Project
+PHP Laravel Project:
  User Management (30 Points):
 	1. New users can register (3 points)
 	2. Users can log in (3 points)
 	3. Users can log out (3 points)
-	4. Laravel password is used for registered users (3 points)
+	4. Laravel Passport is used for user authentication (3 points)
 	5. Registered users can choose their avatars (3 points)
 	6. Users can enter the website as guests (3 points)
 	7. Only registered users can post stories and edit/delete their own stories but not stories of other users (3 points)